-Robinson Planetarium (1966 renovated 2011) in Peelle Hall is equipped with an SLI projector and seating for 66 persons.
+Robinson Planetarium (1966, renovated 2011) in Peelle Hall is equipped with an SLI projector and seating for 66 persons.
 It also was a gift of Herbert Robinson.

 Shipman Library (1963, renovated and expanded 2000) includes a complete line of academic information services.
 The renovated building is a large, attractive space with accommodations for individual and group study as well as leisure reading.
 It is named in memory of Dorothy Middlebrook Shipman, a distinguished library director and friend to Adrian College students.
-The collection numbers more than 145,000 printed volumes, 15,000 e-books, and 85,000 periodicals.
-Nearly 100 research databases are available, many with full text.
-The media collection includes more than 3,500 audio and video recordings.
-A reciprocal borrowing arrangement with nearby Siena Heights University provides access to additional resources.
-The library web page (www.adrian.edu/library) provides onsite and remote access to the collection.
-The library reference area contains 36 computers that are available for research.
+The collection numbers more than 125,000 printed volumes and 200,000 e-books.
+Over 100 research databases are available, many with full text.
+The media collection includes more than 3,500 streamable audio and video recordings.
+The library web page (www.adrian.edu/library) provides on-site and remote access to the collection.
+The library reference area contains 37 computers that are available for research.
 The building now houses an e-sports facility.
 Shipman's interlibrary loan service allows students to borrow books, articles, and other materials from college and university libraries nationwide.
 Two notable special collections are held at Shipman Library: the Piotrowski-Lemke Lincoln Collection and the Detroit Conference Methodist Historical Collection.
 The library is open to all members of campus and the local community.